GoogleChrome/web.dev/src/site/content/en/learn/pwa/caching/index.md

 The first question you may have about caching is what to cache.
 While there is no single answer to that question, you can start with all the minimum resources that you need to render the user interface.

-That should include:
+Those resources should include:

 - The main page HTML (your app's start_url).
 - Key CSS stylesheets.
 - Images from the user interface.
-- JavaScript files you need to render the user interface.
+- JavaScript files required to render the user interface.
-- Data you need to render a basic experience, such as a JSON file.
+- Data, such as a JSON file, that you need to render a basic experience.
 - Web fonts.
 - On a multi-page application, other HTML documents that you want to serve fast or while offline.

 {% Aside 'warning' %}
-Remember that you are downloading and storing assets on users devices, so use that space and bandwidth responsibly.
+Remember that you are downloading and storing assets on users' devices, so use that space and bandwidth responsibly.
 You need to find the balance between having enough on-device assets to render a fast or offline experience without consuming too much data.
 {% endAside %}

 ### Offline-ready